This is the VirtualWire library.

 A range of communications hardware is supported.
 The ones listed below are available in common retail outlets in Australia and other countries for under $10 per unit.
 Many other modules may also work with this software.

 Runs on a wide range of Arduino processors using Arduino IDE 1.0 or later.
 Also runs on on Energia with MSP430G2553 / G2452 and Arduino with ATMega328 (courtesy Yannick DEVOS - XV4Y), but untested by us.
-It also runs on Teensy 3.0 (courtesy of Paul Stoffregen), but untested by us.
+It also runs on Teensy 3.0 and 3.1 (courtesy of Paul Stoffregen) using the Arduino IDE 1.0.5 and the Teensyduino addon 1.18.
 Also compiles and runs on ATtiny85 in Arduino environment, courtesy r4z0r7o3.
 Also compiles on maple-ide-v0.0.12, and runs on Maple, flymaple 1.1 etc. Runs on ATmega8/168 (Arduino Diecimila, Uno etc), ATmega328 and can run on almost any other AVR8 platform, without relying on the Arduino framework, by properly configuring the library using 'VirtualWire_Config.h' header file for describing the access to IO pins and for setting up the timer.
 From version 1.22 the library can be compiled by a C compiler (by renaming VirtualWire.cpp into VirtualWire.c) and can be easily integrated with other IDEs like 'Atmel Studio' for example (courtesy of Alexandru Mircescu).

 For testing purposes you can connect 2 VirtualWire instances directly, by connecting pin 12 of one to 11 of the other and vice versa, like this for a duplex connection: